The Very Best Navy Bean Soup

 I also usually add a small spoon of baking soda to the pot right before I put on the lid because I’ve heard it reduces the gassiness.
 I don’t know if it works or not, but I figure it’s worth a shot.
 (By the way, don’t be surprised when the water fizzes up as soon as the baking soda hits it.
 The bubbling only lasts a few seconds.)

-When the beans are finished soaking, dump them in a colander and give them a quick rinse with cool water.
+When the beans are finished quick-soaking, dump them in a colander and give them a quick rinse with cool water.

-To make the soup, dice a carrot and a stalk of celery.
+Now that the beans are all soaked or sprouted, it’s time to make the soup.
+First, dice a carrot and a stalk of celery.
 I like to dice them pretty small, since they’re almost a garnish next to the star of the show.

 Heat a couple tablespoons of oil in the bottom of your soup pot (this is my absolute favorite pot for making soup) and cook the veggies until they’re tender, but not browned.